 In accordance with Audit Regulation 2.12, a list of active and client-facing entities within the PwC network can be found here.

 Policy Number: UKCANC81412

-ACE European Group Limited registered in England & Wales number 1112892 with registered office at:
+Chubb European Group Limited registered in England & Wales number 1112892 with registered office at:

 100 Leadenhall Street,

-(authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority)
+(Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority)